delta-io/delta/protocol_rfcs/collated-string-type.md

 # Collated String Type
 **Associated Github issue for discussions: https://github.com/delta-io/delta/issues/2894**

 This protocol change adds support for collated strings.
+It consists of three changes to the protocol

+* Collations in the table schema
+* Collated AddFile statistics
+* Domain metadata with active collation version

 --------

 > ***Add a new section in front of the [Primitive Types](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#primitive-types) section.***

-### Collations
+### Collations table feature

 Collations are a set of rules for how strings are compared.
-They do not affect how strings are stored.
+The are supported by the `collations` table feature.
+Collations do not affect how strings are stored.
 Collations are applied when comparing strings for equality or to determine the sort order of two strings.
 Case insensitive comparison is one example of a collation where case is ignored when string are compared for equality and the lower cased variant of a string is used to determine its sort order.

 Collations can be specified for all string fields in a table schema.
 It is also possible to store statistics per collation version.
 This is required because the min and max values of a column can differ based on the used collation or collation version.

 By default, all strings are collated using binary collation.
 That means that strings compare equal if their binary representations are equal.
 The binary representation is also used to sort them.

+The `collations` table feature is a writer only feature and allows clients that do not support collations to read the table using binary collation.

 #### Collation identifiers